egladman/wombat-pcb/README.md

 # The Wombat PCB

+The Wombat is my personal 40% keyboard that I've slowly refined over the years.

 ### Project Goals

 - Standard staggered row.
 I see so many mis-aligned 40% keyboards, I have no clue how people can effectively type on them.